$N_\infty$-operads and associahedra: The case G=Cpn

 \begin{thm} There is an order-preserving and order-reflecting bijection of posets

 \end{thm}

-\begin{proof} Let us begin by showing that a clockwise tree rotation corresponds to the addition of an edge in the corresponding $N_\infty$-diagram, or more specifically, the addition of a norm map.
+\begin{proof} Let us begin by showing that a clockwise tree rotation corresponds to the addition of an arrow in the corresponding $N_\infty$-diagram, or more specifically, the addition of a norm map.
 We shall do this by appealing to the diagrammatic representations, as it provides the cleanest proof.
-We consider the norm diagram
+Consider a branch move as in Figure \ref{fig:generaltreeorder}.
+The left hand tree corresponds to the first norm diagram below, which we may call $(A \odot B) \odot C$.
+The right hand tree corresponds to the second (where restrictions of the largest arrow are omitted for clarity), which is $A \odot (B \odot C)$.